To put it simply, Dr. Scott Engel researches people’s behavior.

 Based on anecdotes, Oprah Winfrey had raised the concern publicly about 20 years ago.
 Scientific studies followed that gave a clearer picture of the problem.
-One study that Dr. Engel and colleagues at the Center for Biobehavioral Research were involved in was published in the Journal of the American Medical Association and showed a significant increase in alcohol use disorder after weight loss surgery.
+Dr. Engel and colleagues at the Center for Biobehavioral Research were involved in one study that was published in the Journal of the American Medical Association.
+The study showed a significant increase in alcohol use disorder after weight loss surgery.
 Increased risk for problems with alcohol began about two years after surgery.

-It’s important to note that most people don’t experience this problem, and the positive impact from this type of surgery far outweighs the negative for most patients.
+It’s important to note that most people don’t experience this problem.
+Additionally, the positive impact from this type of surgery far outweighs the negative for most patients.
 Still, the increased risk for problems with alcohol is both statistically and clinically significant.
 For many, the start of alcohol problems first occurs at an age far older than what is typical for a first occurrence of this type.